 However, the question of how to make data secure soon came up.
 Management realized, after the employee leaves the company, the devices will still be in his possession, so he could easily delete everything or make copies of data from the corporate account from home.

 The first solution everybody would guess is to migrate the leaving employee’s G Suite data to another account.
 Though this step is vital and important, it cannot provide thorough deep data leak prevention.
-Sensitive information can be kept not only in Gmail, Google Drive, and other G Suite applications, but also in the 3rd-party apps that were granted access to corporate data or shared with 3rd-party people outside the organization.
+Sensitive information can be kept not only in Gmail, Google Drive, and other G Suite applications, but also in the risky third-party apps that were granted access to corporate data or shared with third-party people outside the organization.
 Leaving these aspects without attention may turn out to be a huge breach in corporate data.

 Data Leak Prevention Checklist when an employee is leaving a company: